 Stop any activity if you feel pulling on your incision or breastbone.
-Especially stop if you hear or feel any popping, moving, or shifting of your breastbone and call your surgeon's office.
+Stop right away if you hear or feel any popping, moving, or shifting of your breastbone and call your surgeon's office.

-You may take showers, but limit them to 10 minutes.
-Make sure the water is warm, not too hot or cold.
+You may take showers, but only for 10 minutes at a time.
+Make sure the water is lukewarm.
 Do not use any creams, oils, or perfumed body washes.
 Apply dressings (bandages) the way your doctor or nurse showed you.

 Do NOT swim, soak in a hot tub, or take baths until your incision is completely healed.
 Keep the incision dry.